 We hope this has been a useful introduction to the world of universal messaging.

-For lots more information about universal messaging and related topics, check out the links on the next page.
+For lots more information about universal messaging and related topics, check out the links below.